pandevim/031585c567d9016886360a1a42c19171692c5a2b5ddd48f28947f1d8721a5994/README.md

 # EasierChef

-This is a receipe sharing website made for BriskLogic Assignment.
+This is a receipe sharing website made in ReactJS, Redux, Formik.

 ## Features